Metron-Project/metron/user_collection/README.md

 4. The item is permanently removed from your collection

 **Note:** This only removes the item from your collection - it does not delete the issue from the Metron database.

+### Finding Missing Issues in Your Series

+Identify gaps in your series runs to help complete your collection!

+**Missing Issues List** (`/collection/missing/`)

+1. From your collection, click "Missing Issues" button
+2. View all series where you own some but not all issues
+3. See at a glance:
+    - **Completion Progress**: Color-coded progress bars
+        - Red: Less than 50% complete
+        - Yellow: 50-80% complete
+        - Green: More than 80% complete
+    - **Statistics**: "You own X of Y issues (Z% complete)"
+    - **Missing Count**: Number of issues you don't have
+4. Click "View Missing" to see specific issues

+**Missing Issues Detail** (`/collection/missing/<series_id>/`)

+1. Shows the specific series information
+2. Lists all missing issues in chronological order
+3. For each missing issue, see:
+    - Issue number and cover date
+    - Issue title/description
+4. Use this list to plan purchases or fill gaps

+**Benefits:**

+- Quickly identify incomplete series runs
+- Prioritize which issues to acquire next
+- Track your progress toward completing series
+- Focus collecting efforts on series you've already started
+- Only shows issues that exist in the Metron database

+**Example Workflow:**

+1. Click "Missing Issues" from your collection
+2. See Amazing Spider-Man Vol 1 at 45% complete
+3. Click "View Missing" to see issues #23, #45, #67, etc.
+4. Use this list when shopping for back issues
+5. After purchasing, add the issues to your collection
+6. Return to Missing Issues to track updated progress

+**Note:** Missing Issues only shows series where you own at least one issue.
+It helps you complete runs you've already started, not discover new series.

 ## Grading System